MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-log-analytics-for-scom-managed-instance.md

 2. Search for **Microsoft.SCOM Resource provider** and select **Assign**.

-## Configure Log Analytics Workspace for SCOM Managed Instance
+### Integrate SCOM Managed Instance with Log Analytics

 To integrate SCOM Managed Instance with Log Analytics, follow these steps:

 1. Sign in to the [Azure portal](https://ms.portal.azure.com/#home).
 Search for and select **SCOM Managed Instance**.